gethinode/hinode/content/post/winter-24-release-highlights-general-enhancements.md

 }
 ---

-With Dreamforce in the rearview mirror, we’re continuing our countdown to the wide launch of the Salesforce Winter ’24 Release!
 While Dreamforce was full of future feature and product announcements, we still have many more updates and upgrades headed our way during the two remaining Winter ’24 Release Weekends.
 In this Release Highlights, we’ll focus on pointing out some of the general enhancements coming to the platform this Winter!

 ## Improved UI Elements